-I’ll concede that there is no perfect formula for motivating people towards becoming customer centric.
+I’ll concede that there is no perfect formula for motivating people towards a customer centric strategy.
 Even so, these proven techniques outlined below can act as a blueprint on which to build your customer centric culture.

 But before we begin, there’s one thing I need to establish upfront: a cultural change of this magnitude requires a great deal of time, and it cannot be done alone.
 Be sure to gather the true support of your leadership team, and surround yourself with a strong change coalition before embarking on this journey.

 Ready?
 Then let’s dive right in.